-The following stories were originally published in the February 27, 2019, issue of U.S. 1 Newspaper.
+The following stories were originally published in the May 22, 2019, issue of U.S. 1 Newspaper.

 Kevin Tylus, Erin Hamrick, and Will Green bring Princeton’s oldest golf club back to its glory days.